jedevc/fyp-report/report.md

 }
 ```

-In the above, we randomly define the length of the `buffer`, and then use the
+In the above, we randomly define the length of the `buffer`, then use the
-same value later to create a single NULL-byte overflow, which could be used as
+same value later to create a single NULL-byte overflow, that could be used as
 part of an RCE exploit.

 While templates are defined as abstract values, we can also use them inside C
 literal expressions and statements, which allow us to perform complex randomisation
-inside parts of the program which cannot be defined in vulnspec due to the
+inside parts of the program that cannot be defined in vulnspec due to the
 limitations of the language.

 To demonstrate, in the following specification, both block $x$ and $y$, will generate